IO-Design-Team/hive_ce/hive/README.md

 On `dart:io` platforms, there is no performance gain by BoxCollections or Transactions.
 Only BoxCollections might be useful for some box hierarchy and development experience.

-Custom objects require `toJson` and `fromJson` methods in order to be used with BoxCollections.
-This can be achieved with the `json_serializable` package.
+Custom objects must be json serializable in order to be used with BoxCollections.

 <!-- embedme readme/box_collections.dart -->